sneko/dotfiles/README.md

 > These are my dotfiles for my daily usage, if you want to quick start a setup and get the same terminal style... you can use it by cloning the repository and following instructions below.
 >
+> I also set all the tools I see needed for the daily usage of a developer, since won't install them by default, the main goal of this repository is for dotfiles, I just set tool list to help a bit my memory 🥰
+>
 > Note: it's very likely you would customize my settings then, so probably better to fork the repository to keep your own backup.
-By the way... don't forget to replace the nickname `sneko` where appropriate ;)
+By the way... don't forget to replace the nickname `sneko` where appropriate 🫠

 ![screenshot](docs/screenshots/terminal.png)

 ## Installation

+### Dotfiles

 1. Install [Dotter](https://github.com/SuperCuber/dotter)
 2. Clone this repository to your computer: `git clone https://github.com/sneko/dotfiles.git`